richrd/suplemon/README.md

 ## Goals
  1. [X] Create a command line text editor with built in multi cursor support.
 It's awesome!
- 2. [X] Usability should be as good and easy as nano.
+ 2. [X] Usability should be even better and easier than nano.
+It's on par with desktop editors.
  3. [X] Multi cursor should be comparable to Sublime Text.
  4. [X] Develop Suplemon with Suplemon!!!
 I've used Suplemon for a long time as my main editor (replacing ST and nano) for all developement, Git commits etc.